Recent Blog Posts

 The color of fresh beef is determined by myoglobin.
 This is a protein found in muscle tissue and is normally purple in color.
-It changes color depending how much oxygen it is exposed to.
+It changes color depending on how much oxygen it is exposed to.
 When exposed, the iron in the muscle starts to react and become unstable, turning either red or brown depending on the level of oxygen present.
 This is why beef changes color.

 There are 3 main states for this color change:

-STATE 1: Oxymyoglobin Atmospheric Oxygen (O2) Present (bright red in color)
+- STATE 1: Oxymyoglobin Atmospheric Oxygen (O2) Present (bright red in color)

-STATE 2: Metmyoglobin Low Oxygen (O2) Partial Pressure (brown in color)
+- STATE 2: Metmyoglobin Low Oxygen (O2) Partial Pressure (brown in color)